Extremely Loud & Incredibly Close (film): Plot

-Nine-year-old Oskar Schell is autistic and lives in New York City with his parents Linda and Thomas Schell.
+Nine-year-old Oskar Schell is autistic and lives in NYC with his parents Linda and Thomas Schell.
 He is close to his father, who stimulates him with missions to hunt for clues to New York City's "lost Sixth Borough".
-The tasks he is given force him to explore his surroundings and communicate with other people, which is not easy for him.
+The tasks he is given force him to explore his surroundings and communicate with others, which is not easy for him.

-On September 11, 2001, schools close early, and Oskar arrives home alone to find six answering machine messages left by his father from the World Trade Center.
-Oskar hides under his bed, where his grandmother finds him and stays until Linda returns home.
-Oskar is angry at his father's funeral, unable to make sense of his death.
+On September 11, 2001, schools close early, so Oskar arrives home alone to find six answering machine messages left by his father from the World Trade Center.
+He hides under his bed, where his grandmother finds him and stays until Linda returns.
+Oskar is angry at his father's funeral, especially as the casket is empty, unable to make sense of his death.

-A year later, Oskar has a secret hiding place with memories of his father, including the answering machine and its messages.
+A year later, Oskar has a secret hiding place with memories of his father, including the answering machine with its messages.
 In his father's room, he accidentally shatters a vase, and inside finds a key in an envelope with the word "Black" on it.
 He becomes obsessed with finding the lock the key fits, believing it a clue from his father.

-He finds 472 Blacks in the New York phone book and plans to visit each one.
+Oskar finds 472 Blacks in the New York phone book, so plans to visit each one.
 He lies to his mother, with whom he is becoming increasingly distant, about his outings.
-He first meets Abby Black, who is in the process of divorcing her husband, but she tells Oskar she did not know his father.
-Further encounters are fruitless, but he meets a variety of people, photographing and recording notes on each one in a scrapbook.
+He first meets Abby Black, who is in the starting process of a divorce, but she tells Oskar she did not know his father.
+Further encounters continue to be fruitless, but he meets a variety of people, photographing and recording notes on each one in a scrapbook.

 One day, Oskar ventures into his grandmother's apartment, but instead of finding her there, encounters the reclusive elderly renter that has been living there, whom his grandmother had warned him to avoid.
-The renter does not talk, communicating instead with the words "yes" and "no" tattooed on his hands and a writing pad.
+The renter does not speak, communicating instead with the words "yes" and "no" tattooed on his hands and a writing pad.
 Oskar confides in him, and the man offers to accompany Oskar on his outings.

 As they explore the city together, Oskar learns to face his fears, such as those of public transport and bridges.
-Eventually, Oskar concludes that the stranger is his grandfather and plays the increasingly desperate answering machine recordings, but the man becomes agitated, refuses to listen to the final one, and tells Oskar to stop his search.
-Later, Oskar sees him arguing with his grandmother and packing to leave, and angrily confronts him as his taxi pulls away.
+Eventually, he concludes that the stranger is his grandfather.
+Oskar plays the increasingly desperate answering machine recordings for him, but the man becomes agitated.
+He refuses to listen to the final one, and tells Oskar to stop his search.
+Later, Oskar sees him arguing with his grandmother and packing to leave, so angrily tries to confront him as his taxi pulls away, saying he knows he is his long-estranged grandfather.